PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 Mod code:
 - Changes the title for the "Hall of Fame" to explain that it's an "All time" leader-board
-- Fixed the display of the team icons on round end (fixes https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/7 )
+- Fixed the display of the team icons on round end (Fixes https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/7 )
 - Replaced the execution of "map_restart" with the cod4 default function
 - Added a screen print when HnS can not start because the xmodel file is not written/read